primaryobjects/vpndemon/readme.md

 ### for Linux

-VPNDemon monitors your VPN connection and upon disconnect, kills a target program.
+VPNDemon monitors your VPN connection and kills a target program upon disconnect.
 It's the safest and easiest way to help prevent DNS leaks and enhance your security while connected over a VPN.

 ![Screenshot 1](https://raw.githubusercontent.com/primaryobjects/vpndemon/master/screenshots/screenshot4.png)

 It's as simple as this:

 - Run vpndemon.sh.
-- Enter the name of the target process to kill, upon VPN disconnect.
+- Enter the name of the target process to kill when the VPN disconnects.

 That's it!